Landman Realty LLC Address: 206 Main St (State Hwy 13) Phone: 608-339-8030 Email: firstname.lastname@example.org

 Wooded Camping or Building Site | Adams County WI | Quincy Bluff and Wetlands State Natural Area | Castle Rock Lake nearby | Central Wisconsin Vacant Land for Sale | Borders Public Land | ATV Route | Near Snowmobile Trail | Bring your camera and enjoy being close to...

+Short Term Rental Building Site for Sale check with local zoning.
+Very affordable Wisconsin land that has lots of bang for your buck!
 Bring your camera and enjoy being close to Quincy Bluff and Wetlands State Natural Area with it's abundance of wildlife!
 This vacant land lot is suitable for your building plans!
 Camp until you build on this wooded lot that are borders State of Wisconsin Public Land!
+Secure your deer camp now!
 Bring your plans to bird-watch, hike, hunt, forage and more!
 Also near to Rattlesnake Mound and Castle Rock Lake, the the 4th largest inland lake in Wisconsin so bring your boat, skis and the fishing gear!
 Place your home or cabin in amongst these natural hardwoods and pines on over 3/4 of an acre of land.
 This is a fun spot on the ATV Route and near Easton Sno-Seekers Snowmobile Trail, that is about half an hour or so drive to the Wisconsin Dells that is known for it's unique entertainment!
 Perfect place for the nature lover too!
 Zoned R-3 as per Adams County website.
 Bring your dreams here!
 Don't wait or you will miss it!
 Call Now!

 Call listing agent direct on his cell phone: Bill at 608-474-2109for more information or to schedule your personal showing.